-The perfect night-time winter snack: Protein Peppermint Patties made with slow-release casein!
+The perfect night-time winter snack: Sugar Free Peppermint Patties made with slow-release casein protein!

 If you tried using whey here, you'd need something drying like coconut flour to get the dough moldable.
 But then it would become a heavier, much different consistency than you'd want as the center of a peppermint patty.